soubihabdenour/Basis-and-Practice-in-Programming_DASF004_41/week_1.md

-# Week 1: Introduction to C Programming (1h 30min Tutorial)
+# Week 1: Introduction to C Programming

 ## Overview
 Welcome to your first week of learning C programming!
 This week, we will cover the basics of writing and running a simple C program.
 By the end of this tutorial, you will: